-Hysterectomy, or surgical removal of your uterus, is the gold standard for treatment of uterine cancer.
-Often, your gynecologic oncologist will remove your ovaries and fallopian tubes at the same time, called salpingo-oophorectomy.
-Additionally, lymph nodes from your pelvis and abdomen are often sampled to determine if the cancer has spread beyond the uterus.
-Presence of cancer in your lymph nodes indicates the cancer has spread.
+Hysterectomy, or surgical removal of the uterus, is the gold standard for treatment of uterine cancer.
+Often, a gynecologic oncologist will remove the ovaries and fallopian tubes at the same time, called salpingo-oophorectomy.
+Additionally, lymph nodes from the pelvis and abdomen are often sampled to determine if the cancer has spread beyond the uterus.
+The presence of cancer in the lymph nodes indicates the cancer has spread.

-Some people with uterine cancer have other significant medical problems that makes surgery unsafe.
+Some people with uterine cancer have other significant medical problems that make surgery unsafe.
 They might have radiation, sometimes in combination with chemotherapy, instead.

 Abdominal (Open) Hysterectomy

-Abdominal (open) hysterectomy uses a large incision to access your abdomen.
-Sometimes the incision is vertical, and sometimes it’s horizontal above your pubic bone, called transverse.
-If your doctor suspects cancer has spread outside your uterus or if your uterus is significantly enlarged, you’ll likely have this abdominal hysterectomy.
+Abdominal (open) hysterectomy uses a large incision to access tbe abdomen.
+Sometimes the incision is vertical, and sometimes it’s horizontal above the pubic bone, called transverse.
+If a doctor suspects cancer has spread outside the uterus or if the uterus is significantly enlarged, they’ll most likely recommend an abdominal hysterectomy.

 Minimally Invasive Hysterectomy

-Minimally invasive hysterectomy uses small incisions to insert a video camera and surgical tools into your abdomen.
-Your doctor fills your abdomen with gas, then uses the camera to guide the instruments.
+Minimally invasive hysterectomy uses small incisions to insert a video camera and surgical tools into the abdomen.
+The doctor fills the abdomen with gas, then uses the camera to guide the instruments.
 During laparoscopic surgery, the doctor holds and manipulates the instruments.
 During robotic assisted surgery, a robot holds the instruments, whilst being controlled by a doctor.

 Lymph Node Evaluation